jshafto/midst-app/README.md

 - [ ] scrolling doesn't respect empty line/carriage returns
 - [x] using bold/italic shortcuts darkens buttons weirdly
-- [ ] whitespace issues with the converter?
+- [ ] whitespace issues with the converter
 - [ ] when you switch back from replay mode, the cursor should probably be in the same spot where you left it

 #### Small Fixes